kyull-it/Image-Tools/README.md

 ***

 ### Resize
-This codes is intended to compare image resizing and cropping speed and accuracy.
+The codes are to compare the speed and the accuracy of resizing and cropping an image.

 &emsp;- `resize_pil.py`<br>
 &emsp;- `resize_vips.py`<br>